- Heating Systems

 October 23, 2018

 Time for a new heating system?
-If you’re like most homeowners here in Lawton or Wichita Falls, you’re probably doing quite a bit of research before you call your HVAC specialist for a heating replacement.
+If you’re like most homeowners here in Lawton, you’re probably doing quite a bit of research before you call your HVAC specialist for a heating replacement.

 One of the most common questions homeowners ask before a heating replacement is whether they should install a new furnace or go for a dual-purpose heat pump.
 Here is a look at the pros and cons of each — and how you can decide which option is best for you.